teppotomppa/webdev-project/README.md

 # Memory Game - Final Project

 This repository contains the final project for the Advanced Web Development course.
-The project is a retro-styled **Memory Game** built with React for the frontend and Node.js with SQLite for the backend.
+The project is a retro-styled **Memory Game** built with React for the frontend and Node.js with SQLite for the backend.<br><br>
 You can check out the game [here](https://salmon-field-07c1a5f03.6.azurestaticapps.net/)

 ---